Unkempt Colorado dentist accused of poisoning wife appears in court

 Unkempt Colorado dentist accused of poisoning wife appears in court as coroner details sky-high cyanide levels

-James Toliver Craig appeared in an Arapahoe County court on Wednesday for a preliminary hearing on murder charges
+James Toliver Craig appeared in an Arapahoe County District Court on Wednesday for a preliminary hearing on first-degree murder charge

-The Colorado mother of six whose dentist husband is accused of her poisoning murder had higher levels of cyanide in blood drawn during the evening than she had earlier in the morning at the hospital, a court heard Wednesday.
+Colorado dentist and father-of-six James Toliver Craig leaned back in his chair and twiddled his thumbs through his handcuffs on Wednesday, his beard unkempt above his orange prison jumpsuit, as court took a brief recess from a preliminary hearing on the first-degree murder charge he faces for allegedly poisoning his wife.

+The casual display came shortly after the prosecution laid out a litany of evidence they say supports their case that Mr Craig deliberately poisoned his spouse of more than two decades, Angela Dawn Pray Craig, with shakes while pursuing a relationship with a Texas orthodontist.

-Angela Pray Craig, 43, was pronounced dead on 18 March after several hospital visits complaining of dizziness, light-headedness, vomiting and a host of other symptoms.
+Mr Craig, 45, was arrested one day after Angela, 43, was pronounced dead on 18 March following her third hospitalisation in a month for a host of concerning and worsening symptoms.
+Prosecutors on Wednesday revealed Mr Craig was also now facing a second charge without specifying what it was.

-Her husband, 45-year-old James Toliver Craig, has been charged with first-degree murder in connection with her death.
-He appeared in court Wednesday for a preliminary hearing, handcuffed and wearing an orange Arapahoe County Detention Facility jumpsuit.
-He was unshaven, his beard unkempt and his curly hair matted behind his receding hairline.
+But testimony from the Arapahoe County Coroner and lead detective – as reporters, several of Angela’s siblings and the couple’s oldest son sat in the courtroom – included a number of explosive claims.

-According to evidence given by Arapahoe County Coroner Kelly Lear, samples showed that Angela had an arsenic level of 68 around 11.50am on 9 March – but that level had increased to 330 by 8.23pm.
+According to evidence given by Arapahoe County Coroner Dr Kelly Lear, samples showed that Angela had an arsenic level of 68 around 11.50am on 15 March – but that level had increased to 330 just after 8.20pm.

 That would be “consistent with her receiving additional cyanide exposure in that time period,” Dr Lear said.

 The cause of death she listed in her report was acute “cyanide and tetrahydrozoline poisoning; the manner of death is homicide,” she testified Wednesday.

-Prosecutors have alleged that Mr Craig slowly poisoned his wife of 23 years over time by lacing her pre-workout protein shakes with arsenic and cyanide.

-Before his wife’s death, the affidavit states that he researched how to poison her and get away with it, carrying out online searches for questions such as “Is Arsenic Detectable in Autopsy?”
+Tetrahydrozoline is the decongestant used in Visine eye drops – and, according to the prosecution, in the weeks before his wife’s death, Mr Craig had accessed an article about how a woman in another state had been poisoned after consuming something containing five bottles of eyedrops.

+The dentist had researched other types of poison before his wife’s death, Aurora Police Detective Bobbi Olson testified on Wednesday.
+A search warrant obtained for an exam room computer at his dental practice found that, in the weeks leading up to Angela’s final hospitalization, Mr Craig had searched for “how to make murder look like a heart attack,” “is arsenic detectable in an autopsy” and “how many grams of pure arsenic will kill a human?”

+On 6 March, the prosecutor told the court, Mr Craig conducted a google search for “how the chemical in eyedrops attacks your body if swallowed and can potentially kill you.

 Just hours before Wednesday’s hearing, Ms Cain broke her silence to claim that Mr Craig lied to her about the state of his marriage and that she would never have gotten involved with him if she had known the truth.